ChrisShank/progressive-element/README.md

 ## Principles

-- Subtract abstraction
+- Subtractive mindset + remove layers of abstraction
+- Behavior is more important to understand than UI hierarchy.
 - Leverage new (and old) features of the browser.
-- Behavior is more important to understand than UI hierarchy.
 - Optional patterns than can be layered together.
 - Stop combining the server/client into one.